didarmurad2019/Course-Title-Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/Python for Kids/README.md

-# Python for Kids (Ages 10–14)🐍
+# Python for Kids Grades-(6-12)🐍
 <br>
 Welcome!
 Python is one of the easiest and most fun programming languages to learn.
-If you're a parent or teacher, this guide will help you introduce coding to kids in grades 6–8.
+If you're a parent or teacher, this guide will help you introduce coding to kids in grades 6–12.
 <br>
 How Can I Help My Kids Learn Python?👨‍👩‍👧‍👦
 <br>